davynoe/fedora-docs/README.md

 # Things to do after installing Fedora

-Why would you install Fedora out of all 69 distro of Linux?
+Why would you install Fedora out of all 120 distros of Linux?
 Well..
 - It's stable (unlike Arch Linux)
 - It doesn't push snaps (unlike Ubuntu)
 - The kernel and the drivers are up to date (unlike Debian)